-When it's so easy to cross the Tasman, many people do - a winter holiday on the Gold Coast, a show in Melbourne, shopping in Sydney, family in Perth ...thousands of Kiwis travel to Australia every year, and its easy to forget that the very first trans-Tasman flight was less than 100 years ago and was A Very Big Deal.
+When it's so easy to cross the Tasman, many people do - a winter holiday on the Gold Coast, a show in Melbourne, shopping in Sydney, family in Perth... thousands, opens a new window of Kiwis travel to Australia every year, and it's easy to forget that the very first trans-Tasman flight was less than 100 years ago and was A Very Big Deal.

 An unsuccessful attempt to fly the Tasman had been made by two New Zealand Air Force pilots - Captain George Hood and Lieutenant John Moncrieff in January 1928.
 The crew of Southern Cross dropped a wreath to their memories approximate 240 km off the coast of New Zealand.

 Initially Kingsford-Smith and Ulm planned to depart Australia on 2nd September, but were forced to delay departure due to poor weather, departing Richmond (near Sydney) on the evening of 10th September.
 The flight was made in stormy - at times icy - conditions, with landfall near Cook Strait.